eero-lehtinen/eerolang/README.md

 Suitable only for non-serious purposes.

-Eerolang is implemented in Rust with only a few dependencies (for terminal interaction and logging).
-It contains a tokenizer, a predictive recursive-descent parser, a one pass bytecode compiler and a virtual machine.
+Eerolang is dynamically typed programming language implemented in Rust with only a few dependencies (for terminal interaction and logging).
+It contains a tokenizer, a predictive recursive-descent parser, a one-pass bytecode compiler and a unified stack virtual machine.

 ## Installation